 CIR® was created in 2006 to establish and maintain professional standards for the knowledge, skills, and abilities required to perform expert impairment evaluations using the Fifth or the Sixth Edition of the Guides.
 Distinguish yourself by achieving this status.

 Assess your knowledge and skills now with a 10-item mini-assessment at no cost.
 If you do well, proceed with the CIR® examination with confidence.
-If not so well, we can assist you with online training and resources.
-Take action; take either or both mini-assessments now:

 eMedicoLegal®